tinygo-org/drivers/enc28j60/README.md

+# Golang implementation of ENC28J60 IC
+Ethernet controller with ARP.
 ## Writing this library

 When porting an arduino library, it might be of use to know some of the similarities between two languages.